wilsonte-umich/umich-labs-template/pages/funding.md

 layout: funding
 title: Funding Sources
 subtitle: null
-background: null
+banner_image: null
 permalink: /funding/
 ---

 We are very grateful to all our sponsors for the support we have received to pursue our work!